 You can use database unit tests to establish a baseline state for your database and then to verify any subsequent changes you make to database objects.
 The first step is to write sets of T-SQL tests that exercise a certain database object and verify that the database object is functioning correctly.
 Then, as you change the underlying schema, you use these tests to verify that the changes have not broken existing functionality.
 By writing unit tests that evaluate the success or failure of database design changes, you can ensure that these changes are applied as expected and without introducing errors.
 Database unit tests are complimentary to the software unit tests created by your software developers.
 Both sets of unit tests are required to manage change to the application overall.

 To write unit tests, you first need to create an isolated database development environment that is separate from your production database.
-Using Team Edition for Database Professionals, you follow these basic steps:
+Using Visual Studio Team System Database Edition, you follow these basic steps: